 Instructions

-Add the garlic and basil and use a spoon or fork to gently incorporate into the mayonnaise.
+Add the garlic and basil and use a spoon or fork to gently incorporate them into the mayonnaise.

 Cover with lid and refrigerate until ready to use.